Health Information and Tools > Patient Care Handouts > Influenza in children: HEAL

 Because influenza is a virus, it does go away on its own without antibiotics.
 However, some people can get very sick with influenza, which is why a vaccine has been created.
 This is available every year, usually starting in October.

-Certain children are at higher risk of getting sicker or developing complications from influenza.
+Some children are at higher risk of getting sicker or developing complications from influenza.
+For example:

 Prevention